Demchok, Ngari Prefecture: 1950s and 1960s

 In 1951, the People's Republic of China brought Tibet under its control.
 In 1954, India and China held negotiations for adjusting the trade relations between India and Tibet in the light of the new political context.
 During the negotiations, China offered Demchok as the location for a trade mart.
 India objected, claiming that Demchok was within Indian territory.
-The Chinese negotatior replied, "there can be no doubt about actual physical possession, which can be verified on spot, but to avoid any dispute we may omit mention of Demchok".
+The Chinese negotiator replied, "there can be no doubt about actual physical possession, which can be verified on spot, but to avoid any dispute we may omit mention of Demchok".
 The final agreement carried the wording, "the customary route leading to Tashigong along the valley of the Indus River may continue to be traversed."

 Later in 1954, India published maps of its territory with defined borders, in which Demchok was claimed as Indian territory, border being set 3 mi southeast of Demchok.
 In contrast, China has held that the border was some 10 miles west along the Indus Valley in line with the old British maps.
 In October 1955, China established a Border Working Group in the Demchok village.

 The year 1959 witnessed an uprising in Lhasa and the Dalai Lama went into exile in India.
 China launched an "Anti-Rebellion Campaign" following this, subjecting Tibetans to forceful reforms and causing those living in border regions to flee to India.

 By the time the "turmoil" ended, there were only three households left in Demchok.

 In the wake of rising border tensions in 1962, India established border outposts in its claimed territory.
 There was a post called "High Ground" above the Demchok village in the Charding Nullah valley, and another called "International Border Post" at India's claimed border point in the Indus Valley.
 Once the war began in October 1962, these posts were either overrun by the People's Liberation Army (PLA) or they were quickly withdrawn.
 The PLA advanced to China's claim line before withdrawing to their original locations.
 The Line of Actual Control resulting from the war runs along the Charding Nullah to the west of Demchok village.